kpratik2015/Web-Design-Helpers/Angular Schematics/README.md

 - How to run NPM commands as part of the schematic's execution

 - How to run other schematics from within our schematic

+## Testing a Schematic

+- How to stub the files the schematic needs to run
+- How to test the right files are created based on CLI options
+- How to test that the right content is inserted in template and external files
+- How to test that tasks are schedules or not scheduled at the right time